310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% bubble Kuro %}
 Alright.
 Though maybe you’re just being paranoid, like you said.

-The artist might not have had any of those intentions — They might’ve just felt like it’d be interesting, and made the story without thinking.
+The artist might not have had any of those intentions.
+They might’ve just felt like it’d be interesting, and made the story without thinking.
 {% endbubble %}

 {% bubble Keito %}